Cancers of the Oral Mucosa

 History

-Some oral squamous cell carcinomas (OSCCs) arise in apparently normal mucosa, but many are preceded by clinically obvious potentially malignant disorders, especially erythroplakia (red patch), leukoplakia (white patch), erythroleukoplakia (red and white patch), or verrucous leukoplakia.
-Many others are associated with such lesions (especially in Southeast Asia).
-The challenges in predicting which oral mucosal potentially malignant disorder will progress to neoplasia are discussed more fully elsewhere.[8]
+Some oral squamous cell carcinomas (SCCs) arise in apparently normal mucosa, but many are preceded by clinically obvious potentially malignant disorders, especially erythroplakia (red patch), leukoplakia (white patch), erythroleukoplakia (red and white patch), or verrucous leukoplakia, and lichenoid lesions.[23, 28] Many others are associated with such lesions (especially in Southeast Asia).
+The challenges in predicting which oral mucosal potentially malignant disorder will progress to neoplasia are discussed more fully elsewhere.[29]

 In most cases, a biopsy with histologic examination is required because dysplasia may precede malignant changes.
 The rate of malignant changes can be as high as 36% when moderate or severe dysplasia is present.
 Be aware that single ulcers, lumps, red patches, or white patches (particularly if they persist >3 wk) may be manifestations of malignancy.

-These potentially malignant disorders and OSCC should be detected at an early stage; however, many OSCCs still are seen only when advanced.
-Diagnosis is often delayed by up to 6 months, even in developed countries, despite exhortations over the past 25 years to increase the index of suspicion.
+These potentially malignant disorders and oral SCC should be detected at an early stage; however, many oral SCCs still are seen only when advanced.
+Diagnosis is often delayed by up to 6-7 months, even in developed countries, despite exhortations over the past 25 years to increase the index of suspicion.
 Early detection and treatment is the short-term goal because this results in considerably better survival rates.
-Early carcinomas may not be painful; however, later, they may cause pain and difficulty with speech and swallowing.
+Early carcinomas may not be painful and can mimic other inflammatory conditions that occur in the mouth such as lichenoid lesions and oral lichen planus[23] ; however, as they progress, they can cause pain and difficulty with speech and swallowing.

 Physical Examination

-A systematic and thorough examination of the mouth, fauces, and cervical lymph nodes should be performed by a clinician trained in the diagnosis of oral diseases, and a general physical examination is indicated.
-Dental practitioners and dental care professionals are trained in the examination of the mouth.
+A systematic and thorough examination of the mouth, lips, fauces, and cervical lymph nodes should be performed by a clinician trained in the diagnosis of oral diseases, and a general physical examination is indicated.
+Oral health professionals are trained in the examination of the mouth.
 Examine the teeth, periodontium, and entire mucosa in good lighting.

-In those with oral squamous cell carcinoma (OSCC), advanced caries, periodontal disease, or periapical lesions may need early attention, especially if radiotherapy is to be used in the management of OSCC.
+In those with oral SCC, advanced caries, periodontal disease, or periapical lesions may need early attention, especially if radiotherapy is to be used in the management of oral SCC to avoid complications that may interrupt therapy.

-The most common sites of OSCC include the tongue, mainly the lateral and ventrolateral aspects, and the floor of the mouth; however, all areas should be scrutinized.
-A common site for OSCC is the posterior portion of the tongue, which may be missed on cursory inspection; hence, special care is needed to ensure close examination.
+The most common sites of oral SCC include the tongue, mainly the lateral and ventrolateral aspects, and the floor of the mouth; however, all areas should be scrutinized.
+A common site for oral SCC is the posterior portion of the tongue, which may be missed on cursory inspection; hence, special care is needed to ensure close examination.

-Late OSCC may manifest as an exophytic lesion or an area of ulceration with induration.
+Late oral SCC may manifest as an exophytic lesion or an area of ulceration with induration.

 A typical malignant ulcer is hard with heaped-up and often everted or rolled edges and a granular floor, as shown in the image below.